MBilalQureshi/hangman/README.md

 - The initial state of ASCII art of Hangman will be shown.
 -  Characters used till now will be empty right now which will be filled later.
 - In front of Your Guess, there are dashes to show number of characters in word.
-- At this point player is asked to enter a character .
+- At this point player is asked to enter a character.

 ![Start Game](/documentation/readme_img/after-stage-selection.png)

 - Once player starts giving characters the ASCII art of hangman also starts to get filled based on invalid answers.
 - Characters used till now string will start showing used up characters.
-- Dashes infront of your guess string will also start filling with proper characters.
+- Dashes in front of your guess string will also start filling with proper characters.

 ![Start Game](/documentation/readme_img/game-play.png)

 ### Stage failed
 - On failing seven times the stage is lost and hangman is dead message appears on screen.
 - The word is also printed so that user can play and learn at the same time.
 - Game ends here if player had only one stage selected or he/she is on last stage.
 The user can select from three options mentioned in "Username and main menu" section once again.
-The username will remain same for the player's fesability.
+The username will remain same for the player's feasibility.

 ![stage failed](/documentation/readme_img/hangman-is-dead.png)

 ### Stage cleared
-- The stage is cleared once player find all characters and congratulations message appeares on the screen.
+- The stage is cleared once player find all characters and congratulations message appears on the screen.
 - Game ends here if player had only one stage selected or he/she is on last stage.
 The user can select from three options mentioned in "Username and main menu" section once again.
-The username will remain same for the player's fesability.
+The username will remain same for the player's feasibility.

 ![stage cleared](/documentation/readme_img/stage-won.png)

 ### Loading next stage
-- Loading next stage only appeares when user selects more than one stage in the begining.
+- Loading next stage only appears when user selects more than one stage in the beginning.

 ![stage cleared](/documentation/readme_img/loading.png)